 They do so because if they follow ethical practices, they need to discard the expired product.
 Depending on the quantity that can mean huge losses of money.

 By purchasing a product that is going to expire soon, you do not risk your health.
 You simply need to consume your batch soon to gain optimal effects.
 Therefore, we advise you not to buy kratom in bulk once it’s discounted.

 If it seems that discounts are rotating, or simply put, different products have discounts at different times, then it’s likely that they sell genuine kratom.
 In this case, not everything they have in store will be discounted.

-If however, all their products have discounts, discounted products seem to never change, or their prices are considerably lower, it may be best to take the safe route and avoid these vendors altogether.
+If, however, all their products have discounts, discounted products seem never to change, or their prices are considerably lower, it may be best to take the safe route and avoid these vendors altogether.